linkmalloc/proudbisayabai.ph/_posts/2025-11-06-inahan-ug-anak-patay.md

 author: Ariel Alegado
 author2: ''
 layout: post
-title: >-
-  Mother And Child Swept Away In Liloan, Bodies Recovered In Sogod During Typhoon Tino
+title: Inahan Ug Anak Patay Sa Bagyong Tino
 description: >-
   SOGOD, Cebu — A tragic incident occurred amid the heavy rains and flooding caused by Typhoon Tino as a mother and her young child were swept away in